GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/gateway-policies.md

 ![create-gateway-policy.png](images/create-gateway-policy.png)

-To manage your various game backends or other services you interact with, you can create multiple Gateway Policies and assign them to your ArmadaSet, Armada, Formation, and Vessel.
+To manage the services and backends you interact with, you can create multiple Gateway Policies and assign them to your ArmadaSets, Armadas, Formations, and Vessels.

 You can assign the Gateway Policies in the Advanced Settings section of your game server configuration in GameFabric.